zkotti/cosmos-tour/guide.md

 >The Hubble Ultra-Deep Field (HUDF) is a deep-field image of a small region of space in the constellation Fornax, containing an estimated 10,000 galaxies.
 The original data for the image was collected by the Hubble Space Telescope from September 2003 to January 2004.
 It includes light from galaxies that existed about 13 billion years ago, some 400 to 800 million years after the Big Bang.

 **The Hubble eXtreme Deep Field (HXDF)**, released on September 25, 2012, is an image of a portion of space in the center of the Hubble Ultra Deep Field image.
-Representing a total of two million seconds (about 23 days) of exposure time collected over 10 years, the image covers about 80% of the area of the HUDF.
+Representing a total about 23 days of exposure time collected over 10 years, the image covers about 80% of the area of the HUDF.
 This represents approximately one thirty-two millionth of the sky.

-**The HXDF** contains about 5,500 galaxies, the oldest of which are seen as they were 13.2 billion years ago.
-The faintest galaxies are one ten-billionth the brightness of what the human eye can see.
-The red galaxies in the image are the remnants of galaxies after major collisions during their elderly years.
-Many of the smaller galaxies in the image are very young galaxies that eventually developed into major galaxies, similar to the Milky Way and other galaxies in our galactic neighborhood.
+**The HXDF** contains about 5,500 galaxies, the oldest ones that are seen, **are in the state they were 13.2 billion years ago**.
+The galaxies that are dimmer, are one ten-billionth the brightness of what the human eye can see.
+The red galaxies in the image are the remainings of galaxies after big collisions during their oldest years.
+Many of the smaller galaxies in the image are very young, and eventually have developed to bigger galaxies.

 Source: [Wikipedia](https://en.wikipedia.org/wiki/Hubble_Ultra-Deep_Field)